Arkansans 16 years old and up became eligible for the vaccine on March 30, opening eligibility to all groups.

 The hotline is intended to be supplementary to the existing system of calling your provider or pharmacy.

 Health care workers, long-term care facility residents and staff, emergency medical services and law enforcement or firefighters who serve as first-responders, some correctional health care workers and other employees are eligible.

 Hospitals vaccinate employees, pharmacies vaccinate long-term care residents and staff and community-based pharmacies vaccinate others.

-Food/agricultural workers, firefighters and law enforcement not counted under 1-A, manufacturing workers, grocery store employees, public transportation workers, U.S. Postal Service workers and essential workers in government are eligible when this phase begins.
+On March 8, all groups in Phase 1-B became eligible for the vaccine.
+That includes firefighters and law enforcement not counted under 1-A, manufacturing workers, grocery store/food delivery employees, public transportation workers, U.S. Postal Service workers and essential workers in government.

-People 65 or older, people 16-64 with high-risk medical conditions, transportation and logistics workers, waste and wastewater workers, food service workers, shelter and housing workers, finance workers, IT and communications workers, media, public safety and public health workers will be eligible during this phase.
+People 16-64 with high-risk medical conditions, transportation and logistics workers, waste and wastewater workers, food service workers, shelter and housing workers, finance workers, IT and communications workers, legal system workers, media, public safety and public health and human service workers will be eligible during this phase.
 They will also get their vaccines through community pharmacies and medical clinics.

 Click here to see the state's current vaccination plan on the state Department of Health's website.

-For more information on the virus’ symptoms and treatment, visit our frequently asked questions page.
+To see the latest information on covid-19 cases in Arkansas, visit our virus tracker page.
+For more about the virus’ symptoms and treatment, visit our virus tracker page.
 If you would like to share your experience with coronavirus and the changes it has brought to daily life or to submit your own questions about covid-19, please use this form.